Cited with a Traffic Infraction?

 If you're found to be a habitual traffic offender, your driver license will be revoked until it's eligible to be reinstated.

-If you have additional questions regarding your eligibility, contact Pederson Law today to schedule a free and discreet telephone consultation.
+If you have additional questions regarding your eligibility, contact Pederson Law today to schedule a discreet telephone consultation.
+Holly currently is accepting cases in Chelan and Douglas Counties.